ohmyzsh/ohmyzsh/plugins/sublime/README.md

  * If `st` is passed a directory, `cd` to it and open it in Sublime Text

  * If `st` is passed a file, open it in Sublime Text

+ * if `stt` command is called, it is equivalent to `st .`, opening the current folder in Sublime Text